 Studies suggest that ginseng may help to reduce the symptoms of UC.

 The symptoms can range from mild to severe and may change over time.
 Symptoms include:

 The most severe forms of UC can cause chronic pain and digestive problems, including vomiting, diarrhea, or the urgent need to use the bathroom.
 In some cases, it may produce up to 10 loose stools per day.
 People experiencing severe bouts of UC may become dehydrated, or lose so much blood they need a transfusion.
 Left untreated, this severe form of the disease can be fatal.

 Natural remedies for UC do not always complement medical treatment and should not be considered a replacement for medical care.

-Probiotics and other natural remedies for UC
+Probiotics and other natural remedies

 A complex colony of healthful bacteria helps support gut health and digestion.
 This gut biome is essential to digestion, immune function, blood clotting, and numerous other body processes.
 When there is not a healthy gut biome, UC symptoms get worse.
 When harmful bacteria overtake the digestive tract, symptoms of UC can also escalate.